SyedMuhammadAbis/Deadly-Virus-In-UnityEngine/README.md

 **⚠️ WARNING: This repository contains malicious code designed to harm computer systems.
 Use at your own risk and only in controlled, isolated environments.
 The author is not responsible for any damage caused.**

-This is a Unity project that implements a sophisticated file system overload attack disguised as a legitimate game.
-All source code is included and ready to use.
+This is a Unity project that I developed which implements a sophisticated file system overload attack disguised as a legitimate game.
+I created all the code, scripts, and custom DLLs myself.
+All source code is included and ready to use - everything you see here was built by me.

 ## 📋 Overview

 This Unity project demonstrates a multi-layered attack vector that combines deceptive game design with destructive payload execution.
 The project consists of two Unity scenes that work together to create a convincing user experience before executing the malicious payload.

-### How It Works
+### How My Project Works

-The project is structured as a two-scene game application:
+I structured this as a two-scene game application that I designed:

-1. **MainMenu Scene** - A polished, professional-looking entrance scene designed to build trust
+1. **MainMenu Scene** - I created a polished, professional-looking entrance scene designed to build trust
-2. **Bomb Scene** - The execution scene where the malicious payload activates
+2. **Bomb Scene** - I built the execution scene where my malicious payload activates

-When players launch the game, they encounter a beautifully crafted lobby scene featuring an animated tank that performs a cinematic entrance and points directly at the main camera (screen).
-This carefully designed presentation creates the illusion of a legitimate, professionally developed game that received proper attention and development time.
-Once players click "Start Game" and transition to the second scene, the diabolical payload begins execution.
+When players launch the game, they encounter a beautifully crafted lobby scene that I designed, featuring an animated tank that performs a cinematic entrance I created and points directly at the main camera (screen).
+This carefully designed presentation that I built creates the illusion of a legitimate, professionally developed game that received proper attention and development time.
+Once players click "Start Game" and transition to the second scene I created, my diabolical payload begins execution.

-The malicious code runs in the Unity `Update()` loop, which executes every single frame.
-At 60 FPS, this means the payload runs 60 times per second, creating hundreds of files or folders on the user's desktop with each execution cycle.
-This rapid file system spam overwhelms the operating system, causing system crashes, freezes, and in severe cases, Windows corruption.
+My malicious code runs in the Unity `Update()` loop, which executes every single frame.
+This was my strategic design choice.
+At 60 FPS, this means my payload runs 60 times per second, creating hundreds of files or folders on the user's desktop with each execution cycle - all orchestrated by my code.
+This rapid file system spam that I implemented overwhelms the operating system, causing system crashes, freezes, and in severe cases, Windows corruption.

 ## 🏗️ Project Structure